 \subsection{Effect of $B_p$, $\epsilon$ and $\alpha_{\rm S}$ on the braking index.}

-In the previous Sec.~\ref{res1}, we have discussed the rotational effect on all three separate components of the braking index individually in the absence of the other two channels of energy loss.
-Here we present the result of $\Omega$ dependent braking index taking all three energy loss channels into account for the same set of three representative EOSs used in Sec.~\ref{res1}.
-We further investigate the dependence of the braking index for various physically motivated combinations of parameters of $B_p, \epsilon$ and $\alpha_{\rm S}$.
-The results are shown in Fig.~\ref{fig:parameter_explore}, where the green colour indicates the results for the EOS obtained from our agnostic EOS model (see Sec.~\ref{eos_des} for details).
+In the previous Sec.~\ref{res1}, we have discussed the rotational effect on all three separate components of the braking index individually in the absence of the other two channels of energy loss. { There we found that the departure from the expected value of the braking index is purely due to structural change.
+However, that is not the case when all three energy loss mechanisms are present simultaneously.
+Rather the variation depends on the strength of the source of energy loss, that is $B_p, \epsilon, \alpha$ and $\alpha_{\rm S}$.
+In this section,} we present the result of rotational dependence of braking index taking all three energy loss channels into account for the same set of three representative EOSs used in Sec.~\ref{res1}.
+We further investigate the variation in the braking index for various physically motivated combinations of parameters of $B_p, \epsilon$, and $\alpha_{\rm S}$.
+The results are shown in Fig.~\ref{fig:parameter_explore}, where the green color indicates the results for the EOS obtained from our agnostic EOS model (see Sec.~\ref{eos_des} for details).
 The same sample EOS has been used in Sec.~\ref{res1} and has been shown with the solid yellow line in Fig. \ref{fig:braking_index_eos}.
-The blue and red colour corresponds to S271v6 and DDME2 EOS, and different line style indicates the different combinations of $B_p, \epsilon$ and $\alpha_{\rm S}$.
+The blue and red colors correspond to S271v6 and DDME2 EOS, and different line style indicates the different combinations of $B_p, \epsilon$, and $\alpha_{\rm S}$.